 Before being too radical, we must reflect on where we've been.
-Understanding the play of complementary opposites allows us to see that trustless systems require that we define and encode what it means to cheat.
+Understanding the play of complementary opposites allows us to see that trustless systems require us to define and encode what it means to cheat.
 This creates new means for meaning - public protocols in the same sense as language - which allow for valuable collaboration at scales not before possible.

 Classical capitalism deals poorly with public goods problems because each individual, if she acts selfishly, only accounts for her own benefits and not the benefits to all others.
 We can do better now that we have a world computer which allows us to agree always on the history and validity of our transactions, and which is open to anyone anywhere the internet is.

 Making optimal decisions about public goods and how to fund them is hard, though: the math is as complicated as elliptic curve cryptography.
-Happily, all you need to know here is that we want to model citizens' different preferences; their ability to make negative contributions; and we don't want to assume prior centralized knowledge about what good to fund.
+Happily, all you need to know here is that we want to model citizens' different preferences as well as their ability to make negative contributions, and we don't want to assume prior centralized knowledge about what good to fund.

-The math just proves that ensuring "the amount received by the project is (proportional to) the square of the sum of the square roots of contributions" is the most optimal means of making large-scale economic decisions about public goods.
+The maths behind LR proves that ensuring "the amount received by [any] project is (proportional to) the square of the sum of the square roots of contributions" is a near-optimal means of making large-scale economic decisions about public goods.
 Such a design also means that "holding fixed the amount of the contribution, the funding received grows as the square of the community size" which kicks capitalism's ass, especially when it comes to funding goods on the margin.

 Which incentivises many such contributions from "the edge" of a network, so the funding received grows as the square of the community size.

 LR does not prejudge the optimal size of communities, but instead "offers a mechanism that creates truly neutral incentives among social organization of different sizes".
 It also has the property that it "reverts to a standard private good in the case that a single citizen attempts to use the mechanism for her own enrichment."